NINAnor/NOFA/README.md

 # NOFA
-Home for the NOFA database documentation and associates.
+* Home for the NOFA database documentation and associates.
+* QGSI pluggins in own repositories named NOFA_...